Coexistion/coexistion/README.md

 ### 2.4 Integrated Education and Skill Development
 Education and skill-building are embedded directly into the work process, meaning individuals learn by doing:
 - Workers acquire valuable experience without waiting for lengthy, costly degrees.
-- Knowledge development is in direct alignment with evolving job market needs.
+- Knowledge development is in direct alignment with evolving job market needs and research output.
 - Workers continuously refine their skills as they contribute to the system.

-This feature draws on the success of peer-to-peer knowledge sharing that decentralized systems have nurtured.
-By integrating learning into the flow of work, we can scale personal development more effectively and ensure that individuals are continuously gaining real-world skills aligned with market demands.
+By integrating learning into the flow of work, we can scale personal development more effectively and ensure that individuals are continuously gaining real-world skills aligned with market demands and knowledge necessary for growth.
 This helps reduce the barriers to entry traditionally imposed by higher education.

 ## 3. Economic Model and Value Distribution